luminus-framework/luminus/resources/public/md/routes.md

   (str "Foo = " foo))
 ```

-Furthermore, Compojure also allows destructuring a subset of form parameters and creating a map from the rest.
+Furthermore, Compojure allows destructuring a subset of form parameters and creating a map from the rest.

 ```clojure
 [x y & z]